stfc/PSyclone/doc/developer_guide/psyir_backends.rst

 PSyIR back-ends translate PSyIR into another form (such as Fortran, C or OpenCL).
 Until recently this back-end support has been implemented within the PSyIR `Node` classes themselves via various `gen*` methods.
-However, this approach is getting a little unwieldy
+However, this approach is getting a little unwieldy.

 Therefore PSyclone is transitioning into a `Visitor` pattern approach.
 Visitor backends are already being used in the back-end implementations